sidk23396/markdown-cv/index.md

 ## Professional Summary

-Software engineer with 5+ years of hands-on Python development experience building server-side systems, REST/GraphQL APIs, and production-quality data pipelines within regulated financial services and telecom environments.
-Currently developing and maintaining a Python (FastAPI) reporting platform at Bank of America that delivers critical insights into financial models, backed by SQLAlchemy, MSSQL, and MongoDB.
-Comfortable across the full software development lifecycle in agile teams — from requirements and design through CI/CD deployment — with a strong track record of self-managing delivery, driving process improvement, and collaborating closely with cross-functional stakeholders including business and quantitative teams.
-Full-stack breadth (Angular, TypeScript) complements deep back-end Python experience.
+- A passionate full-software engineer delivering high-quality software and tests with 7+ years of industry experience.
+- Hands-on Python development experience building server-side systems, REST/GraphQL APIs, and production-quality applications and pipelines within regulated financial services and telecom environments.
+- Self-motivated, adaptable with an eye for detail in all undertaken tasks.
+- Proven ability to identify needs and provide valuable solutions.

 ## Technical Skills